Looking for ways to attract butterflies and other pollinators to your garden? Learn how to create a butterfly garden in a few easy steps!

 - Butterflies favor native plants.

-- Where possible, avoid pesticides in your gardens because they can wipe out butterflies and other pollinators.
+- Where possible, avoid pesticides and choose organic alternatives in your gardens because they can wipe out butterflies and other pollinators.

 - Butterflies are drawn to brightly colored purples, blues, yellows, whites, and pinks.